Differential Spaces, Vector Fields, and Orbit-Type Stratifications: Orbits of Families of Vector Fields

-\begin{theorem}[\'Sniatycki]\labell{t:stratvect} The strata of the orbit-type stratification on $M/G$ are precisely the orbits in $\mathcal{O}$ induced by $\Vect(M/G)$. \end{theorem} \begin{proof} The proof can be found in \cite{sniatycki03}.
+\begin{theorem}[$\Vect(M/G)$ and the Orbit-Type Stratification]\labell{t:stratvect} Given a compact Lie group $G$ acting on a connected manifold $M$, the strata of the orbit-type stratification on $M/G$ are precisely the orbits in $\mathcal{O}$ induced by $\Vect(M/G)$. \end{theorem}

+\begin{proof} The proof can be found in \cite{sniatycki} and \cite{lusala-sniatycki}.
 The idea is the following.
 By \hypref{t:bierstone}{Theorem} the orbit-type stratification on $M/G$ is minimal.
-The family of stratified vector fields of this stratification is locally complete by \hypref{l:stratloccompl}{Lemma} and its orbits are the strata.
+The family of stratified vector fields of this stratification is locally complete by \hypref{p:stratloccompl}{Proposition} and its orbits are the strata by \hypref{t:stratorb2}{Theorem}.
 By \hypref{t:singfolorder}{Theorem}, these strata lie in orbits of $\Vect(M/G)$.
-But, the set of orbits $\mathcal{O}$ induced by $\Vect(M/G)$ themselves form a stratification of $M/G$ by \hypref{t:stratorb}{Theorem}.
+But, the set of orbits $\mathcal{O}$ induced by $\Vect(M/G)$ themselves form a stratification of $M/G$ by \hypref{t:stratorb1}{Theorem}.
 So by minimality, we must have that these two stratifications are equal. \end{proof}

+\begin{proposition}\labell{p:jorbital} Given a Hamiltonian action of a compact Lie group $G$ on a connected symplectic manifold $(M,\omega)$ with momentum map $\mu$, let $Z$ be the zero set of $\mu$.
+The orbits of $\ham(Z/G)$ are the orbit-type strata of $Z/G$. \end{proposition}